matomo-org/developer-documentation/docs/master/Piwik/IP.md

 ### `getIpFromHeader()` <a name="getIpFromHeader"></a>

+Returns the most accurate IP address availble for the current user, in IPv4 format.

+#### Description

-Returns the best possible IP of the current user, in the format A.B.C.D For example, this could be the proxy client&#039;s IP address.
+This could be the proxy client&#039;s IP address.

 #### Signature

 - It is a **public static** method.
-- _Returns:_ IP address in presentation format
+- _Returns:_ IP address in presentation format.
     - `string`

 ### `getNonProxyIpFromHeader()` <a name="getNonProxyIpFromHeader"></a>

-Returns a non-proxy IP address from header
+Returns a non-proxy IP address from header.

 #### Signature